Minneapolis Terroristic Threats Attorney: Fighting Serious Criminal Charges

-In Minnesota, it is a crime to threaten violence with the intent of terrorizing or intimidating another person.
-Saying something mean or acting inappropriately in the midst of an argument or at a tense moment can be easily misinterpreted or blown out of proportion.
+In Minnesota, the law makes it a crime to threaten violence when the intent is to scare or intimidate someone.
+Words spoken during an argument or a tense moment can be misunderstood or taken out of context.

 Providing A Skilled Defense Against Terroristic Threats Charges

-At Groshek Law PA in Minneapolis, our lawyers are experienced at defending people charged with making terroristic threats.
-Certified in state and federal courts, we have a thorough understanding of both the juvenile and adult judicial systems.
+At Groshek Law PA, our lawyers have years of experience defending people charged with making terroristic threats.
+We are certified in state and federal courts and understand both the juvenile and adult court systems.

 Do not take your rights for granted.
-If you are facing charges of making terroristic threats, call Groshek Law PA at 612-426-7047.
+If you are facing charges of making terroristic threats, call Groshek Law PA at 612-426-7047 immediately.

 While criminal charges should be taken seriously and require a diligent defense, it is not impossible to beat terroristic threat charges or minimize their effects.
 These are very easy charges to bring, but they are not always as easy to prove.

-Despite the increase in schoolyard violence and other violence among minors, juries are still generally hesitant to convict someone on words alone.
-For charges to lead to a conviction, there usually has to be some other proof of malicious intent beyond what was said in the heat of an argument.
+Despite increased concerns about schoolyard incidents and youth violence, juries are still generally hesitant to convict someone on words alone.
+For charges to lead to a guilty verdict, there usually has to be some other proof of malicious intent beyond what was said in the heat of an argument.

 It is incredibly important in these cases to have an attorney who regularly practices in juvenile court and understands how the system works.
 To learn more about how we can help you or your child, contact Groshek Law PA online or call us at 612-426-7047.